-The Series O Shares carry a floating rate non-cumulative dividend, payable quarterly, in an amount per share determined each quarter by multiplying \$25.00 by the sum of the relevant Government of Canada Treasury Bill rate plus 1.30%.
-Lifeco has the right to redeem the Series O Shares, in whole or in part for \$25.50 per share plus declared and unpaid dividends, unless such Series O Shares are redeemed on December 31, 2020 or on December 31 in each fifth year thereafter in which case the redemption price will be \$25.00 per share plus declared and unpaid dividends.
-Subject to Lifeco's right of redemption and certain other restrictions on conversion described in the Series O Share conditions, each Series O Share is convertible at the option of the holder on December 31, 2020 and on December 31 every five years thereafter into one Series N Share.
-Subject to the prior satisfaction of the claims of all creditors of Lifeco and of holders of shares of Lifeco ranking in priority to the Series O Shares, in the event of the liquidation, dissolution or winding-up of Lifeco, the holders of Series O Shares are entitled to be paid an amount equal to \$25.00 per Series O Share plus declared and unpaid dividends before any amount is paid, or any assets of Lifeco are distributed, to the holders of Common Shares or to the holders of shares of any other class ranking junior to the Series O Shares.
+The Series O Shares, if issued on conversion of Series N Shares in the future, will carry a floating rate non-cumulative dividend, payable quarterly, in an amount per share determined each quarter by multiplying \$25.00 by the sum of the relevant Government of Canada Treasury Bill rate plus 1.30%.
+Lifeco will have the right to redeem the Series O Shares, in whole or in part for \$25.50 per share plus declared and unpaid dividends, unless such Series O Shares are redeemed on December 31, 2025 or on December 31 in each fifth year thereafter in which case the redemption price will be \$25.00 per share plus declared and unpaid dividends.
+Subject to Lifeco's right of redemption and certain other restrictions on conversion described in the Series O Share conditions, each issued and outstanding Series O Share will be convertible at the option of the holder on December 31, 2025 and on December 31 every five years thereafter into one Series N Share.
+Subject to the prior satisfaction of the claims of all creditors of Lifeco and of holders of shares of Lifeco ranking in priority to the Series O Shares, in the event of the liquidation, dissolution or winding-up of Lifeco, the holders of Series O Shares will be entitled to be paid an amount equal to \$25.00 per Series O Share plus declared and unpaid dividends before any amount is paid, or any assets of Lifeco are distributed, to the holders of Common Shares or to the holders of shares of any other class ranking junior to the Series O Shares.